Temporal Network Analysis Using Zigzag Persistence: Results

 \subsubsection{Ordinal Partition Network Results}

 Using a sliding window technique, we can represent ordinal partition networks as temporal graphs.
-However, instead of each edge having a set of intervals associated with it as in the example in Section~\ref{sec:method}, they have time instances each edge is active.
-The instances are based on when a transition between unique permutations occurs.
-For example, the transition from $\pi_i$ to $\pi_{i+1}$ occurring at time $t_i$ would be active for that moment in time $t_i$.
-If the sliding window overlaps with an edge's activation instance, we add that edge to the sliding windows graph.
+However, instead of each edge having a set of intervals associated with it as in the example in Section~\ref{ssec:example}, they have time instances where the edge is active based on when a transition between unique permutations occur.
+For example, the transition from $\pi_i$ to $\pi_{i+1}$ occurring at time $t_j$ would be active for the moment in time $t_j$.
+If the sliding window contains an edge's activation instance, we add that edge to the sliding window graph.

 We will show how this procedure can be used to detect chaotic and periodic windows in a signal exhibiting intermittency (i.e., the irregular transitions from periodic to chaotic dynamics).
-The signal is the $x$ solution to the simulated Lorenz system defined as
+The signal used here is the $z$ solution to the simulated Lorenz system defined as

-with system parameters $\sigma = 10.0$, $\beta = 8.0 / 3.0$, and $\rho = 166.15$ for a response with type 1 intermittency~\cite{Pomeau1980}.
+with system parameters $\sigma = 10$, $\beta = 8/3$, and $\rho = 166.18$ for a response with type 1 intermittency~\cite{Pomeau1980}.
 We simulated the system with a sampling rate of 100 Hz for 500 seconds with only the last 70 seconds used.
-We set the sliding windows for generating graph snapshots to have a width of $w = 10\tau$ and $80\%$ overlap between adjacent windows.
-For each window, we generated ordinal partition networks using $\tau = 30$ and $n=6$, where $\tau$ was selected using the multi-scale permutation entropy method~\cite{Myers2020c}.
+To construct the ordinal partition network, we choose $m=6$ and $\tau$ using the multi-scale permutation entropy method as suggested in~\cite{Myers2020c}.
+We set the sliding windows for generating graph snapshots to have a width of $5\tau$ and $80\%$ overlap between adjacent windows.

-The resulting signal $x(t)$ from simulating the Lorenz system in Eq.~\eqref{eq:lorenz} is shown in Fig.~\ref{fig:intermittency_mean_centrality_components_analysis} with example ordinal partition networks generated at a chaotic window boxed in red and a periodic window in blue.
-These sample graph snapshots show that the structure of the ordinal partition network significantly changes depending on the dynamic state of the window's time-series segment.
-Further, we expect to see little change in the graph structure while the window slides along a periodic region of $x(t)$ compared to significant changes when overlapping with a chaotic region.